fastruby/blog/_posts/2019-09-11-how-to-stay-up-to-date.markdown

 ## Conclusion

-These are things that we recommend and are not laws.
-Different projects need different things but we hope you find this list of recommendations helpful.
+These are some recommendations to stay up to date.
+We hope you find this list of recommendations helpful.
+What tips do you have to stay up to date?
+Let me know in the comments section!